Louis Belleau, M.A. — Founding Researcher, Psygaia

 The destination is surprisingly ordinary

-People who do this work over the arc of months describe a transformation that often surprises them — not into some elevated spiritual state, but into something much more liveable.
+People who do this work describe a transformation that often surprises them.
+Not into some elevated spiritual state, but into something much more liveable.

 The cave you fear to enter contains the treasure you seek.